WHOIGit/HerringRunner/README.md

 [Zooniverse]: https://zooniverse.org

 * `detector.py`: Uses a modified MOG background subtraction algorithm to detect motion in a video clip of the fish ladder.
-Outputs time ranges within the video that contain motion.
+Outputs time ranges within the video that contain detected objects.

+* `clip_extractor.py`: Takes in a video and extracts a clip from it.

-* `image_extractor.py`: Takes in a video and splits it up into frames at the specified interval (in milliseconds).
+* `frame_extractor.py`: Takes in a video and splits it up into frames at the specified interval.

 ## Setup